javipalanca/simfleet/docs/develop.rst

 .. note::
-    A :class:`spade.Behavior.MessageTemplate` accepts boolean operators to combine `ACLTemplates` (e.g. ``my_tpl = Message Template( template1 & template2)``)
+    A :class:`spade.Behavior.MessageTemplate` accepts boolean operators to combine `ACLTemplates` (e.g. ``my_tpl = MessageTemplate( template1 & template2)``)

-At this point we can already see how to build an agent that registers a behavior with a template and receives messages that match that template:
+At this point we can present a full example on how to build an agent that registers a behavior with a template and receives messages that match that template:

 .. code-block:: python